 Democrats have also hinted that Barr could also be impeached after he moved to recommend a lighter sentence for Roger Stone, who was convicted last year of witness tampering, lying to Congress, and obstruction as part of special counsel Robert Mueller’s ‘Russiagate’ probe.

-Barr is under intense scrutiny from the left for alleged “misuse of the criminal justice system” involving not only the Stone case, but the removal in January of U.S. Attorney Jessie Liu and accepting Ukraine-related information from Trump’s personal lawyer Rudy Giuliani, Fox News reported Friday.
+Barr is under intense scrutiny from the left for alleged “misuse of the criminal justice system” involving not only the Stone case, but the removal in January of U.S. Attorney Jessie Liu and accepting Ukraine-related information from Trump’s personal lawyer Rudy Giuliani, Fox News Friday.

 The attorney general is scheduled to appear before the Democrat-controlled House Judiciary Committee March 31 and will likely face questions about all three of those issues.